-Frenchman Hills Vineyard originally planted in 1998, has grown into a 468-acre vineyard on the east end of the Frenchman Hills, above the Royal Slope.
-Nestled within Washington State’s largest American Viticulture Area (AVA), the Columbia Valley, renowned for its unique climate, terrain, and soils.
-Frenchman Hills Vineyard has earned its reputation for continually producing the highest quality grapes within the Columbia Valley.
+Frenchman Hills Vineyard originally planted in 1998, has grown into a 468-acre vineyard on the east end of the Frenchman Hills.
+Nestled within one of Washington State’s newest American Viticulture Area’s (AVA), the Royal Slope AVA, is renowned for its unique climate, terrain, and soils.
+These unique features and the care given to our grapes has earned Frenchman Hills Vineyard a reputation for continually producing the highest quality grapes.
 We partner with winemakers in the region, working closely throughout the growing season to ensure our grapes are at their best, then timing harvest at the exact moment to help bring the winemakers their award-winning wines.

 Our vineyard is a combination of loam to sandy loam soil, which sits above a layer of broken caliche and underlying volcanic basalt.
 The depth of the loam soils varies because of the wind erosion that’s occurred over the ages; thus, creating shallower soils on the north slopes and depositing those eroded soils to the south slopes.
 The diversity in our soils allows for deeper root development, exceptional drainage, and retention of heat within the soil.
 Overall, making it the perfect home for our highly desired grapes.